By Lora / Last update March 16, 2023

 The Recycle Bin is essentially a storage place for removed files.
 Instead of being deleted from your computer right away, deleted files are first moved to the Recycle Bin, where they wait to be erased automatically or manually.
 If you empty the Recycle Bin or press the Shift + Delete keys to delete files, it means the files are permanently deleted from your computer.

 There are several methods for recovering permanently deleted files from Recycle Bin on Windows 10.
-Keep reading to know the two free methods to recover files deleted from Recycle Bin without software.
+Just keep reading to know the two free methods to recover files deleted from Recycle Bin without software.

 How to recover deleted files from Recycle Bin without software?